Skip to main content

 How Could a Personal Loan Hurt Your Credit Score?

 A personal loan on its own may not hurt your credit score, but if you misuse this financial tool, you may see a drop in your score.
+Here’s how these loans could negatively impact your score.

 One example of misusing personal loans happens when the borrower doesn’t change their spending behavior.
-For example, let’s say you take out a personal loan to consolidate your credit card debt.
-But continue spending on your cards and max them out again.
+For example, let’s say you take out a personal loan to consolidate your credit card debt, but continue spending on your cards and max them out again.
 The result is that you would owe both credit card payments and a loan payment, which is not moving you toward improved financial wellness and probably isn’t going to improve your score.

 Another example of misuse is when borrowers can’t make the payments on a new loan.
 For example, when you take out any new loan, you’re now on the hook for an additional payment each month.
 Since your payment history is a major factor in calculating your credit score, it’s important to only take on debt you’re able to repay.
-A late or missed payment may cause your score to drop by up to 180 points!⁵
+A late or missed payment may cause your score to drop by up to 180 points!4

 How Does Paying off a Personal Loan Impact Your Credit Score?

 You’ve made the final payment on your loan and are about to celebrate when you get a notification that your credit score has dropped.
-What happened?
+What happened?As strange as it might sound, paying off a personal loan could cause your score to go down.5 This may happen for various reasons, such as:

-Changing Your Credit Mix.
+• Changing your credit mix.
 When you pay off the personal loan, the loan is no longer part of your credit mix and could cause your score to drop.

 Reasons to Take Out a Personal Loan